1926 Ontario general election

-The 1926 Ontario general election was the 17th general election held in the Province of Ontario, Canada.
+The 1926 Ontario general election, frequently referred to as the temperance election, was the 17th general election held to determine the government for the Province of Ontario, Canada.
 It was held on December 1, 1926, to elect the 112 Members of the 17th Legislative Assembly of Ontario ("MLAs").
+The election was predominantly contested over the government's proposal to replace prohibition with a government operated alcohol sales regime.
+The incumbent Conservative government, led by Premier Howard Ferguson, was re-elected for a second term in government with a majority mandate.